Snger/reading-notes/tools/VisualStudio.md

 - Getting the PublicKeyToken of .Net assemblies
 - How can you disable Git integration in Visual Studio 2013 permanently?
 - Command to collapse all sections of code?
+- HTML is being rendered as literal string using RazorEngine.
+How can I prevent this?

 <!-- /MarkdownTOC -->